-A list of Barcelona’s most iconic churches
+Barcelona’s most iconic churches

-In this blog, we included some of the most important churches in Barcelona and some beautiful monasteries and Cathedrals outside Barcelona, which you can visit on a day tour.
+In this blog, we have included some of the most important churches in Barcelona, as well as some beautiful monasteries and Cathedrals outside Barcelona, which you can visit on a day tour.

 What are the differences between a church, a basilica, a cathedral, or a monastery…

-- A basilica is a church the Vatican recognizes for its antiquity or essential role in the Christian community.
+- A basilica is a church that the Vatican recognizes for its antiquity or essential role in the Christian community.

 - The Cathedral belongs to the bishop, who is responsible for the priests in a specific area.